-If this option is used, it will store the stdout or stderr of the process (or both, if you specified all) being executed to reference files: stdout.expected and stderr.expected.
-Those files will be recorded in the first (most specific) test's data dir (Accessing test data files).
+The reference files will be recorded in the first (most specific) test's data dir (Accessing test data files).
 Let's take as an example the test synctest.py.
-In a fresh checkout of Avocado, you can see:
+In a fresh checkout of the Avocado source code you can find the following reference files:

+'''

-''' examples/tests/synctest.py.data/stderr.expected examples/tests/synctest.py.data/stdout.expected '''
+examples/tests/synctest.py.data/stderr.expected examples/tests/synctest.py.data/stdout.expected

+'''

-From those 2 files, only stdout.expected is non empty:
+From those 2 files, only stdout.expected has some content: